Brucemore: The Halls (1937–1981)

 Margaret Douglas married Howard Hall in 1924.
 The couple lived on the Brucemore grounds, residing in the Garden House from the start of their marriage until the death of Margaret's mother.
 While they lived there, they sold off some of the property, reducing the estate to its current 26 acre.
 They also enclosed the western porch, and added picture windows to the master bedroom, the library, and the dining room.
 In two of their more unusual enhancements to the house, the Halls added two basement recreation rooms, "The Tahitian Room", and a "Grizzly Bar".
 The Tahitian room is designed to resemble a tropical island, including a faux hut roof, and a switch that can create artificial rain.
 The Grizzly room is decorated like a Wild West or Alaskan saloon.

 The Halls kept several pets on the property, including two German shepherds, a monkey and several birds.
-But their most famous pets were three lions, all named Leo.
+Their most famous pets were three lions, all named Leo.
 Jackie, the lion that roars at the beginning of MGM movies, is related to one of the Leos.
 One of the lions as well as 20 dogs are buried in the pet cemetery near the gardens.

-All of Brucemore's residents used their wealth and standing to promote the community that had supported them.
 When Margaret died in 1981, she bequeathed Brucemore to the National Trust for Historic Preservation.

 Community cultural center

-Today, Brucemore is a hub of cultural, philanthropic, and educational activities, welcoming 40,000 people each year to a variety of events, including festivals, concerts, tours, garden programs, children and family activities, outdoor theater, and more.
+Today, Brucemore is a hub of cultural, philanthropic, and educational activities, welcoming 40,000 people each year to a variety of events, including festivals, concerts, tours, garden programs, children and family activities, and outdoor theater.